jennyreddish/seshat/docs/source/software-tools.rst

         1. Install Anaconda with this `guide <https://docs.anaconda.com/anaconda/install/windows/>`_.

-            - Note: to download the installer from the Anaconda website it will ask you to create an account.
+            - To download the installer from the Anaconda website it will ask you to create an account.

         2. Once installed, open the Anaconda command prompt and type the following to check the version of Python you have installed: